tomskovich/blog/content/posts/PowerShell - OpenProvider API wrapper.md

 ### Get-OPBearerToken

-At its current state Openprovider API only supports Bearer Authentication which involves acquiring security tokens that are then passed in a request.
+At its current state, Openprovider's API only supports Bearer Authentication which involves acquiring security tokens that are then passed in a request.

 OpenProvider Bearer Tokens are valid for 24 hours.
 This function requests a new Bearer Token and saves it in a script variable.
 If the token is created less than 24 hours ago, the token will be reused.